-Under California penal code section 646.9 (PC), stalking is the willful, malicious and repeated following or harassing of another person, paired with a credible threat that leaves the victim feeling fearful for his or her safety or the safety of his or her immediate family.
-While following is a fairly obvious term, harassing can be a little more vague.
-Under state law, harassing behavior is willful conduct that seriously alarms, annoys, terrorizes or torments the intended victim with no legitimate purpose.
+Under California penal code section 646.9 (PC), stalking is the willful, malicious, and repeated following or harassing of another person, paired with a credible threat that leaves the victim feeling fearful for their safety or the safety of their immediate family.
+While “following” is a reasonably obvious term when it comes to stalking charges, California law defines harassing behavior as willful conduct that seriously alarms, annoys, terrorizes, or torments the intended victim with no legitimate purpose.
 Stalking can be done through the mail, in person, or using electronic means such as phones and computers, known as cyberstalking.